Meta

 Overview

 Meta is a digital services provider primarily focused on social media.
 The company, founded by entrepreneur Mark Zuckerberg, began as Facebook.
-Its flagship product was initially a social media website that allowed for simple communication between students at Harvard.
-However, it was quickly expanded to include all colleges and universities across the United States, then to all people over the age of thirteen.
+Its flagship product was a social media website that allowed for simple communication between students at Harvard.
+However, it was quickly expanded to include all colleges and universities across the United States, then to all people over thirteen years old.

-Facebook is the largest and most successful social media service in the world, boasting more than two billion active users.
-The company also owns several other social media services, including WhatsApp and Instagram, that provide different social media experiences.
+Facebook is the world's largest and most successful social media service in the world, boasting more than two billion active users.
+The company also owns several other social media services, including WhatsApp, Instagram, Oculus VR, and Messenger, which provide different social media experiences.

 In 2021, Zuckerberg announced that he intended to grow his company beyond traditional social media.
 Instead, he planned to develop a digital world space in which users could interact in real-time in virtual reality.
 He called this eventual product the metaverse.
 In recognition of this new goal, Facebook was renamed Meta.
 Though the company planned to continue to maintain Facebook, it planned to eventually integrate all its social media services through the metaverse.